Cozmorry/dr-birdy-books-protocol-main/NETLIFY_DEPLOYMENT.md

    - **Build command**: `cd frontend && npm ci && npm run build`
    - **Publish directory**: `frontend/build`
    - **Node version**: `18.20.4` (set in `.nvmrc`)
+   - **⚠️ IMPORTANT**: Python dependencies are disabled
+     - `requirements.txt` has been moved to `contracts/` directory (where it belongs for smart contract development)
+     - Netlify will no longer auto-detect and try to install Python dependencies
-   - **⚠️ IMPORTANT**: Disable Python in Build & Deploy → Environment
+     - If you still see Python errors, manually disable Python in Build & Deploy → Environment
-     - Set `PYTHON_VERSION` to empty or unset it
-     - This prevents Netlify from trying to install `requirements.txt` (which is for smart contracts, not frontend)

 3. **Environment Variables**